joxeankoret/diaphora/README.md

 ## Screenshots

-This is a screenshot of Diaphora diffing PEGASUS iOS kernel Vulnerability:
+This is a screenshot of Diaphora diffing the PEGASUS iOS kernel Vulnerability fixed in iOS 9.3.5:

 ![Diffing iOS 9.3.5 diff](http://sektioneins.de/images/diaphora1.png)